daosgava/webrtc-poc/README.md

 # WebRTC Media Stream Proof of Concept (POC)

 This project demonstrates the use of WebRTC to access and control the camera and microphone.
-It leverages Bun and Hone for a fast and efficient back-end setup, Tailwind CSS for styling, and modern JavaScript practices, including modules and classes.
+It leverages Bun and ElysiaJS for a fast and efficient back-end setup, Tailwind CSS for styling, and modern JavaScript practices, including modules and classes.

 ## Prerequisites